VMoskov/GoatPaint/README.md

-# GoatPaint - Vector Editor for real Goats 🐐🎨
+# GoatPaint - Paint app for real Goats

 Welcome to **GoatPaint**, a simple vector graphics editor built using Python's standard Tkinter library.
 This project was developed as a comprehensive exercise to explore and implement several core software design patterns in a practical application.
 It serves as the graphical companion to the "GoatPad" text editor.